 This is a resource for pairing wine with Mexican food.
 Below you’ll find a list that matches several styles of wine with common Mexican dishes, Tex-Mex foods, and traditional Mexican spices.

-It seems unbelievable but it’s true: Mexico has a long history with wine.
+It may seem unbelievable, but it’s true: Mexico possesses a long history of wine.
 The oldest known winery in North/Central America is located in Coahuila, Mexico.
 It was established in 1597.

 Why is Mexico more famous for beer and tequila?

 Fermented agave and mezcal were already commonly used for religious purposes by the time the Spanish started distilling Tequila in the 1700s.
 The ubiquitous margarita (developed after prohibition ended in the 1930s) made tequila popular to the masses.
 As far as beer is concerned; it’s popular because it’s readily available.
 German influence brought lager (beer) to Mexico and it’s produced using mostly rice, an affordable staple grain.

 Wine Renaissance in Mexico: Today there are many top Mexican restaurants that have large wine lists.
 So what are the best types of wine to drink with Mexican food?
 Let’s find out.

 #1 The Rule of Spice The general rule is that the spicier the food, the colder and sweeter the wine should be.
 Also, lower alcohol wines and moderate tannins dissolve the burning sensation of capsicum.

 #2 White Meat = White Wine Most of the time you can match the color of the wine with the color of the meat.
 Red meat?
 Red wine.
 White meat?
 White wine.
 Check out our guides on Pairing Wine with Fish and Pairing Wine with Chicken for more details.